 The penalties for drunk driving depend largely on your alleged blood alcohol concentration (BAC) and the number of previous DUI convictions you have had in recent years.

 The following information details what you could be charged with if convicted of drunk driving.
 However, these numbers are not set in stone.
-An experienced Vancouver, Washington, criminal defense attorney at Green & Ritchie, PLLC, can help you fight to reduce your charges or dismiss them altogether.
+We can help you fight to reduce your charges or dismiss them altogether.

 The following are the possible penalties for a DUI conviction under Washington’s DUI law, RCW 46.61.5055.
 The minimum sentences (such as one-day imprisonment and $350 for a first offense DUI) are generally mandatory — if you are charged with the crime, the judge must sentence you to at least those amounts.
 That is one of the many reasons why our lawyers work so hard to reduce your charges.